paulbreuler/SolutionComponentManager/README.md

 Update the .vscode/launch.json configuration args to test various commands with debugging enabled.

-Add the file `src\RunSettings.development.ts` (This file is ignored, DO NOT COMMIT it to the repo), which is templated in `tests\RunSettings.development.template.ts`.
+Add the file `src\RunSettings.development.ts` (This file is ignored, DO NOT commit it to the repo), which is templated in `tests\RunSettings.development.template.ts`.
 Copy the file to the specified location, then modify the values for your environment.
 The tool currently does not support adding credentials at runtime.

 Make sure to update the import paths to the following
  - `import { IAuthParams, GrantType } from './Authentication/AuthParams'`